oguzhankertmen/Countries/README.md

 ## Getting Started

-- Country List
-Countries is a app that lists countries and detail of countries.
+Countries is a app that lists countries and details of countries.

 You can save countries and accees them any time you want by saving country.